driedpampas/realme-8-megaguide/readme.md

 <div align="center">

 No guarantees are given at any point.
 Use with caution.
 Neither me nor contributors are responsible for any damage you do to your device(s).</p>
+Guide and it's content under the CC-BY-SA-4.0 International License.</p>
 </div>